-Outdoor play often involves sports, bicycles, and other games that may require special safety equipment.
+Outdoor safety play often involves sports, bicycles, and other games that may require special safety equipment.
 Use of helmets, wrist guards, and knee and elbow pads are necessary.
 Make sure to have the proper equipment on hand and make sure it is in good working condition.

 Let your kids know about the possible risks they may face when they head outdoors.
 These may include teaching them dangers associated with roadways and safety practices when crossing the road or street.
-Educating your child on roadway safety can minimise the risk of them getting involved in a motor vehicle-pedestrian accident.
+Educating your child on roadway and outdoor safety can minimise the risk of them getting involved in a motor vehicle-pedestrian accident.

 We know that it is easier said than done when talking with your child about safety.
 For the best approach, use simple language when talking to them and do not instil fear by scaring them.
 Give references that they can easily understand, such as seatbelts, understanding signal lights, etc. Make the conversation feel normal, so they feel at ease.
 Let them ask questions and try to frame your answers in small, digestible pieces.

-Establish a First Aid Plan.
+4. Establish A First Aid Plan

 Have a sit-down talk with your child and explain the steps they should do in case of an emergency.
 Let them know what to do when they are hurt or someone else does while playing outside.
 Give them options on where they can go to get help.
 Establishing the first-aid plan is especially important if your children are playing somewhere away from your property, with no adult supervision.